RobThree/IdGen/README.md

 ## System Clock Dependency

-We recommend you use NTP to keep your system clock accurate.
 IdGen protects from non-monotonic clocks, i.e. clocks that run backwards.
-If your clock is running fast and NTP tells it to repeat a few milliseconds, IdGen will refuse to generate Id's until a time that is after the last time IdGen generated an Id.
-Whenever possible, run in a mode where NTP won't correct the clock backwards.
-See http://wiki.dovecot.org/TimeMovedBackwards#Time_synchronization for tips on how to do this.
+The [DefaultTimeSource](https://github.com/RobThree/IdGen/blob/master/IdGen/DefaultTimeSource.cs) relies on a 64bit system counter that is incremented since the system booted<sup>[2](#note2)</sup>.
+However, we still recommend you use NTP to keep your system clock accurate; this will prevent duplicate Id's between system restarts.

 ## Getting started